noahdixon/toystore/docs/DesignDoc.md

 A multi-stage build is used to generate a Docker image for each individual microservice.
 Initially, during the build phase, the maven:3.8.5-openjdk-17-slim image is used as the base image.
-The source code for all services (Frontend, Catalog, and Order Service) is copied into the image, and the application is compiled into JAR files.
+The source code for all services (Gateway, Catalog, and Order Service) is copied into the image, and the application is compiled into JAR files.
 Next, during the package stage, the amazoncorretto:17-alpine-jdk image is used as the base.
 The JAR file specific to whichever service's image is being generated is copied into the image.
-A port is exposed for communication with other services (and the client in the case of the Frontend Service), and an entry point is defined for the service to ensure that the service starts executing when the container starts.
+A port is exposed for communication with other services (and the client in the case of the Gateway Service), and an entry point is defined for the service to ensure that the service starts executing when the container starts.

 ### Docker Compose